 Who will be running my project?

-We use what is referred to in the industry as The Lead Carpenter System.
+At Westside Remodeling, we use what is referred to in the industry as The Lead Carpenter System.
 Entire books have been written on the LCS.
-Basically a lead carpenter is assigned to each project we do.
-This person is the single point of responsibility for your entire project.
-Since he is there everyday and is actually working hands on 80% of the time, he has intimate knowledge of all aspects of the project.
-It has been proven that this system consistently provides: on time, on budget, delighted clients and a zero punch list at the end of the project.
-Contrast this with the production manager model that most companies use: One Production Manager attempts to run several projects at the same time.
-He cannot be in more than one place at once and acts as a “fireman” putting out fires as they arise on each project instead of heading them off by being there.
-I believe this is one of the biggest contributing factors to why remodeling can be so frustrating and we all hear horror stories about remodeling.
+With this method, a lead carpenter is assigned to each project we do.
+This professional becomes the single point of contact for your entire renovation.
+Since the lead carpenter is on site everyday and working hands with the building team, they have in-depth knowledge about all aspects of the remodel.
+It has been proven that this system consistently provides the following benefits: meeting timely deadlines, staying within the project’s budget, delighted clients, and a zero punch list at the end of the project.
+Contrast this with the production manager model that most companies use, which involves a single Production Manager that attempts to run several projects at the same time.
+However, this Production Manager cannot be in more than one place at once and acts as a “fireman” putting out fires and solving issues as they arise on each project instead of preventing them from consistently working on site.
+This is one of the main contributing factors as to why remodeling can be so frustrating, and we all hear horror stories about home renovations.

 - Determine what you really want in advance.
-What are your basic priorities and the goals for what you want your remodel to achieve?
-Write these items down on paper for future reference.
+What are your basic priorities and goals for what you want your remodel to achieve?
+Write these items down on paper for future reference./li>

-- Cut pictures from magazines and articles on remodeling.
-Make any notes or questions you have and about the various products and designs that you are potentially interested in.
+- Cut out pictures from magazines and articles on remodeling.
+Make notes and write down any questions you have about the various products and designs that you are potentially interested in.

-- Determine a budget.
-Your budget will ultimately decide what you can do and how you will go about doing it.
+- Calculate your budget.
+Your budget will ultimately decide what you can do, and how you will go about doing it.
 How much do you want to spend?
-Are you familiar with current remodeling costs and the value of home improvements?
+Are you familiar with current remodeling costs and the value of home improvement projects?
 Check out www.remodelingmagazine.com and look at the cost vs. value report.

-I have three different estimates, and the prices vary greatly, why?
+I have 3 different estimates, and the prices vary greatly, why?

-Good question.
-There are a number of different factors that go into pricing a remodeling job.
+This is a good question.
+There are a number of different factors that go into pricing a remodeling project.
 Check the obvious first.
-Make sure that every estimate has the same scope of work.
-If the estimates are so vague that you cannot decipher that information, go back to the contractor for clarification, IN WRITING, not just a “yea, its included” over the phone.
+Make sure that every estimate includes the same scope of work.
+If the estimates are so vague that you cannot decipher the information, go back to the contractor for clarification in writing–not just verbal confirmation over the phone or in-person.
 If you cannot get satisfactory written results, eliminate that contractor from future bidding.

 The level of service given by a contractor greatly affects the cost.
 If the contractor spends lots of time picking out materials, attending to every detail, and taking care of all the little extras, so you don’t have to, it will cost a little extra.
 When a contractor carries all the proper and required insurances, his prices will be higher than a ‘pick-up contractor’.
 Quality of work, which is hard to show in a written estimate, is also a factor in costs.
-For example, our carpenters do very high quality work.
+For example, our carpenters offer high-quality craftsmanship.
 That piece of mind is worth extra money up front to most people.
 This facet of the cost difference is usually only confirmed by calling references or visiting jobs the contractor has done in the past.